edfm-tum/SVD/docs/SVD_data_preparation.md

 -   the extent of the landscape (i.e., the "rectangle" around the actual project area)

 -   the base resolution.
 SVD uses the resolution of this grid as the base resolution.
-100m are the SVD default, but other resolutions can be used as well (note that some functions such as local neighborhood relationships depend inherently on the basic resolution)
+100m are the SVD default, but other resolutions can be used as well (note that some functions such as local neighborhood relationships are linked to the basic resolution and thus functionality may change)

--   the spatial projection used - the lower left corner of this specific grid is used as the origin (0/0) in SVD
+-   the spatial projection used - the lower left corner of this specific grid is used as the origin of the local coordinate system (0/0) in SVD.
+Note that you can use *any* metric coordinate system - as long as all used geodata uses the same system consistently

 -   all cells on the landscape that are part of the simulated area (use `NA` for cells not simulated).

 Note that any cell with a valid value here is expected to have input also other data sources (e.g., initial state of cells, SVD throws errors otherwise).
 Similarly, other input are only allowed for valid cells in the landscape grid (e.g., providing a initial state for a cell that is `NA` will throw an error).

 **Therefore**: Double-check all grids, particularly if you reproject / aggregate / combine data from different sources!
+A relatively safe approach is to start with the landscape, and `resample()` other grids (e.g., the initial states) to the exact specification of the landscape.
 Below are some examples how typical problems can be addressed.

 ```{r eval=FALSE}